sketchplugins/plugin-directory/README.md

 - [Flowmate](https://github.com/wodory/flowmate), by Sanghun Woo: Sketch Plugin to draw flowchart and diagram
 - [Fluid for Sketch](https://github.com/matt-curtis/fluid-for-sketch), by Matt Curtis: Fluid is a Sketch plugin that provides a means to create more constraint-based, responsive designs.
 It is based on Auto Layout constraints.
 - [Font Buddy](https://github.com/AnimaApp/FontBuddy), by Anima Team: Install missing fonts & free fonts directly from Sketch.
+- [Font Mixer](https://github.com/littlebusters/Sketch-Font-Mixer), by littlebusters: Plugin can apply other fonts for each character type of Text Layer.
 - [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Fontily](https://github.com/partyka1/fontily), by partyka1: Sketch plugin for finding & replacing fonts for Sketch 3+